nuts-foundation/nuts-node/docs/pages/deployment/policy.rst

 The file-based configuration is a simple way to define the mapping between scopes and presentation definitions.
 It can be used for simple use cases where the mapping is static and does not change often.

-To use file-based configuration, you need to define the path to a directory that contains policy configuration files:
+To use file-based configuration, you need to define the path to a directory that contains policy definition files:

 .. code-block:: yaml